matsselen/pyolab/README.md

 ---

-## Example
+## DaqExample

-This folder contains a slightly more sophisticated user code example using the PyOLab library:
+This folder contains a slightly more sophisticated user code example that uses the PyOLab library to implement a multi-threaded data acquisition system:

 * __userExample.py__
 Example of some _main()_ code that opens the serial port, launches data fetching and data analysis threads,